Northern Lights Exploration

 Hot spring Tasting with geothermally cooked bread and eggs

-Visit with multi-media presentation at Eyjafjallajökull Volcano Information Center
+Visit to multimedia presentation at Eyjafjallajökull Volcano Information Center

 Entrance with towel at Blue Lagoon